-From humble beginnings at a kitchen table in Aaron Wilson’s apartment, Temporary Accommodations has experienced exponential growth since 1996.
+From humble beginnings at a kitchen table in Aaron Wilson’s apartment, Sedgwick’s temporary housing division has experienced exponential growth since 1996.
 In the past year alone, 24 new employees were welcomed into our family and to our Atlanta headquarters–which quickly started to feel a bit crowded for the company’s big dreams.
-In November of 2017, the idea to break down walls and expand our office came to Aaron and Joseph Tate as a possibility and soon became a necessity.
+In November of 2017, the idea to break down walls and expand our office came to Aaron as a possibility and soon became a necessity.
 For a company to provide comfortable, pleasant temporary homes for y/our policyholders, we needed to give ourselves the same kind of space to work in.
 The Atlanta Headquarters now hosts nearly 100 employees and has added on 4 more private offices, an additional conference room, another kitchen, and enough office space for each departments’ planned expansions.

-In the beginning, Temporary Accommodations serviced the insurance industry in the Atlanta area.
+In the beginning, Sedgwick’s temporary housing division serviced the insurance industry in the Atlanta area.
 Aaron Wilson recalled the early years when he waited tables and took claims between taking orders.
 Now, 22 years later, we work nationwide, providing insurance housing to victims of natural disasters, house fires, water damage, and everything in between.
 More than just finding accommodations, we help rebuild their lives and dreams, giving them the helping hand they desperately need.
 We are the compassionate force in a time that, for some people, will be the most overwhelming experience of their lives.
 Providing not only for their needs, like handicap accessible bathrooms and pet-friendly hotel rooms with kitchens or housing within walking distance to their children’s school–we strive to accommodate as many wants as possible to make their temporary house feel as stable and comfortable as possible.
 As we have grown from a promising start-up to a national corporation servicing hundreds of insurance carriers, we haven’t lost the personal touch we pride ourselves on.

 The additional office space is already being utilized by a few employees and will be completed late February.
 Creating this atmosphere has not only boosted the morale of our employees, it is contributing to our productivity, by providing additional meeting spaces and workstations.
 The lobby and reception area are being remodeled, bringing our guests into an environment as welcoming as the temporary housing we give to y/our policyholders.
-Because for us, this isn’t just an office space or corporate headquarters–it’s an extension of ourselves, the housing service that we provide, and the family we have created here at Temporary Accommodations.
+Because for us, this isn’t just an office space or corporate headquarters–it’s an extension of ourselves, the housing service that we provide, and the family we have created here at Sedgwick’s temporary housing division.